PierricM/TheACEProject/README.md

-# Serum DEX UI
+# ACE DEX UI

-An implementation of a UI for the Serum DEX.
+An implementation of a UI for the ACE DEX.

 ### Running the UI